mmgen/mmgen-wallet/doc/wiki/using-mmgen/MMGen-Quick-Start-with-Regtest-Mode.md

 		Addresses written to file '9304C211-S[1-3].addrs'

 11. Repeat steps 4-7 for Alice by substituting '--bob' for '--alice'.
-Don't forget to adjust the address filename and send address as well.
-The result of step 7 should look something like this:
+Don't forget to change the address filename and send address to suit.
+The result of step 7 will look something like this:

 		MMGenID        ADDRESS                             COMMENT BALANCE
 		9304C211:S:1   2N3HhxasbRvrJyHg72JNVCCPi9EUGrEbFnu    -    500